sendinblue/APIv3-ruby-library/docs/FoldersApi.md

 opts = {
   limit: 10, # Integer | Number of documents per page
-  offset: 0 # Integer | Index of the first document of the page }
+  offset: 0, # Integer | Index of the first document of the page
+  sort: 'desc' # String | Sort the results in the ascending/descending order of record creation }

 begin